iarxm/csim-man/index.md

 1. Stay clear of the competitors lineup during paddle out.
 1. Prone to shore immediately on heat finish.
 1. Promptly return the jersey to the beach marshal
-1. If your heat is next, check-in and state new jersey colour
+1. If surfing in the next heat, check-in and state new jersey colour

-!!
-There may be consequences for breaking certain principles depending on how much disruption it causes.
-This will come in the form of penalties affecting point allocation.
-If you are carelessly slow in returning to shore or on returning to the beach marshal, you will likely be late for your next paddle out.
-The schedule will not change

 ### Proximity to Judging Booth

-Results, scores and evolving draws can be read from the draw spreadsheet The scoring will be digitalized in which case you can use your phone to obtain the results and schedule
+1. Results, scores and evolving draws can be read from the draw spreadsheet.
+1. The scoring will be digitalized in which case you can use your phone to obtain the results and schedule
+1. This allows the judges to maintain focus on the heat at hand.

-!!
-Be particularly respectful when in close proximity to the judges It takes significant attention to maintain quality judging.
+Be particularly respectful when in close proximity to the judges

+1. It takes significant attention to maintain quality judging.
 The management of distractions is essential.
 Your care towards this principle will ensure your own scoring will be accurate.

-Before asking questions, first check if any competitors are up and riding and wait until the wave has been scored
+1. Before asking questions, first check if any competitors are up and riding and wait until the wave has been scored

-Avoid asking questions about time.
+1. Avoid asking questions about time.
 Instead, keep track of the green board after your heat.
-There will usually be a minute or two between heats.
+1. There will usually be a minute or two between heats.
 If you have just surfed, note the time when the next heat starts, or start a new stopwatch.
-You don't need to be precise with this time keeping.
-Remember the goal in this regard is usually to be by the waters edge for the beginning of your paddle out.
+1. Time keeping between heats does not need to be to the second of precision.
+Remember the goal between heats is usually to be on time by the waters edge for the beginning of the next paddle out.
-If possible, a timer will be displayed by the color board which can be checked by those around the judging station.
+1. If possible, the time will be recorded in the app, and or a timer will be displayed by the color board which can be checked by those around the judging station.

-#### Judge Assistance
+#### Judging Assistance

 1. Athletes are encouraged to assist in spotting and judging
 1. If an athlete is seen paddling for a wave then call that to attention with reference to their colour.